Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach: Classicality: Derivation and numerical verification

 Let us now consider the dynamics and test whether the time evolution of $X$ is sensitive to a dephasing operation.
 To this end, we plot and compare in Fig.~\ref{fig time evo} the two quantities

-i.e., the probability to find the system in the first energy band at time $t$ with and without dephasing operation at time $s<t$ corresponding to the pink dashed and black solid line in Fig.~\ref{fig time evo}, respectively.
-This is done for a single realization of the random matrix Hamiltonian and for a single Haar-randomly chosen initial state confined to the first energy band (Fig.~\ref{fig time evo} was found to be representative as different realizations of the Hamiltonian or initial state give rise to a similar picture).
-The dephasing operation is done at $s=\tau_X$ (defined below Eq.~(\ref{eq slowness condition}) and indicated by a vertical line) and the final measurement happens at $t+s = 3\tau_X$.
-Note that the dephasing clearly happens \emph{before} the system equilibrates.
-Again, we consider the three system sizes $N=60$ (a), $N=600$ (b) and $N=6000$ (c) and it becomes immediately evident that the process becomes classical with increasing $N$.
+i.e., the probability to find the system in the first energy band at time $t$ with or without dephasing operation at time $s<t$, respectively.
+Note that Fig.~\ref{fig time evo} plots these quantities for a single realization of the random matrix Hamiltonian and for a single Haar-randomly chosen initial state confined to the first energy band $\Pi_1$, but (importantly) the results were found to be representative as different realizations of the Hamiltonian or initial state give rise to a similar picture.
+We also note that the dephasing in Fig.~\ref{fig time evo} clearly happens \emph{before} the system equilibrates and it becomes immediately evident that the process becomes classical with increasing $N$.
 This confirms our main result, but Fig.~\ref{fig time evo} contains two more important pieces of information.

 First, the circles and crosses in Fig.~\ref{fig time evo} are generated for the same Hamiltonian and initial state, but by using \emph{truncated projectors}, which are obtained from $\Pi_{x}$ by setting all off-diagonal elements with a distance to the diagonal greater than $d/2$ to zero.
 The choice for $d$ was $d = D^{0.7}$ and the reason for choosing this precise value of the exponent becomes clear later.
 For now it only matters that we confirm that $d/D = D^{-0.3}$ is very small for large $D$ and that we see in Fig.~\ref{fig time evo} that even for small $D$ the dynamics is unchanged.
 This provides numerical evidence that truncating the sums, which was a crucial step to arrive at Eq.~(\ref{eq q term 3}) in our general derivation, is justified.